pbyrne84/phpunitskelgen/README.md

             throw new RuntimeException( "'" . $initialisationConfig->getSourceFile() . '" cannot be mapped to skelgen config' );
         }

-        #Run your project autoloader with include path setup etc, should append to any current include path setup and autoloader
+        //Run your project autoloader with include path setup etc, should append to any current
+        //include path setup and autoloader
         if ( $skelgenConfig->hasAutoLoader() ) {
             require_once $skelgenConfig->getAutoLoaderPath( $initialisationConfig->getSourceFile() );
         }